-Figure 2.0 - Existing Legion Building at 359 Kent Street.
-Sustainability As a landmark site, this proposed development aims to become a leader in sustainable design and energy efficiency through a series of objectives.
+As a landmark site, this proposed development aims to become a leader in sustainable design and energy efficiency through a series of objectives.
 It is intended that the proposed design could become an educational tool for the public by providing building analytics and a real-time energy performance display.
 Additionally, these shared metrics and data would contribute to the industry's greater knowledge of the systems and strategies put into practice.
 It is intended that the proposed development's sustainable measures may be monitored by a partnered institution as an alternative means of sharing data on energy performance and building operations.
 The proposed development also aims to exceed the City of Ottawa's High Performance Development Standards (HPDS) Tier 1 metrics.
 Advanced systems such as geothermal and photovoltaics are being explored.

+The Base

-The Base The retention of the Legion house requires a reshaping of the site strategy (Figure 3.0).
+The retention of the Legion house requires a reshaping of the site strategy (Figure 3.0).
 Currently, the Legion building's ground level is located approximately 5 feet below grade, resulting in an awkward ground level to streetscape relationship for pedestrians and users.
 Therefore, the intention is to raise the ground level to meet existing grade and open up the façade along Kent Street and Gilmour Street.
-The primary entrance, noted by a prominent canopy and located on the North façade of the proposed building will become more porous along Kent Street, providing a green entrance plaza space (Figure 4.0).
-A secondary entrance on Gilmour Street will provide an internal circulation path through the building.
-Along Gilmour Street, the entrance will be set back into the building to allow for a wider sidewalk, improving the pedestrian experience (Figure 5.0).
-At grade, a civic use will be located at the primary site corner of Kent and Gilmour.
+The primary entrance, recessed and located on the South façade along Gilmour Street, allows for a wider sidewalk, improving the pedestrian experience (Figure 5.0).
+A secondary entrance along the North facade will provide an internal circulation path through the building and provide access to a POPS (Figure 4.0).
+At grade, a civic use will be located fronting Kent Street and the POPS.
 The intent of this development is to reinvigorate an important part of Kent Street by bringing together existing members of the community and new residents.